Mahmoudz/Porto/README.md

 <a name="Services"></a>
 ###Services

 The `Services` layer holds the reusable code between the different projects.

-A `Service` can hold a business Logic, and it's the only way to ineract with Third-Party *'Vendor'* Packages. *(To Access any Third-Party Package functionlity, you must have a `Service`).*
+A `Service` can hold a business Logic, and it's the only way to interact with Third-Party *'Vendor'* Packages. *(To Access any Third-Party Package functionality, you must have a `Service`).*

 `Services` SHOULD be designed to be reused across different projects. *(Think of them as third-party packages)*.

 A `Service` SHOULD contain the reusable code between the `Modules`.

 You can have any `Component` in a `Service` depend on the need.
-So unlike a `Module` every `Service` has a unique strucutre depend on it's functionality and role.
+So unlike a `Module` every `Service` has a unique structure depend on it's functionality and role.

 **Core Services**

 The **Core** `Services` are the glue between the application `Modules` and the Framework.
-All the Module's `Compoenents` should extend or inherit from one of the **Core** `Services`. *(It separates the application code from the Framework code).*
+All the Module's `Components` should extend or inherit from one of the **Core** `Services`. *(It separates the application code from the Framework code).*

 One of the major roles that the **Core** `Services` play, is facilitating the upgrading of the framework in the future without affecting a single line of the Application business logic.